Ruban2205/Python-Projects/Qr-Code-Generator-and-reader/README.md

 ## Contact

 Website: [rubangino.in](https://rubangino.in/)
 Follow me on the social medias.
+Appreciate me by downloading my projects :)

 Thanks for using my application.